The HESTA Fund ABN is 64 971 749 321.

 If you’ve got your member number, you can reset your password by selecting the 'Forgot password' link.

 Your member card is always available online.
-If you've already registered your email and/or mobile, use this link to download your card and save it to your phone for easy access.
+If you've already registered your email and/or mobile, you can download your card and save it to your phone for easy access.

 Generally, you need to wait until your preservation age.
 That’s an age set by the Government and yours depends on when you were born.
 You can check your preservation age on this chart.